premchander-revature/interviewquestions/Java Automation/testing-automation.md

 	- Provides the entire path starting from the root node
 	- Example: `/html//div/div/div/div[1]/div/a/img`
 2. **Relative XPath**
-	- It starts with double slash `//`
+	- It starts with a double slash `//`
 	- Here XPath expression starts from the middle of the DOM structure denoting the current node.
 	- Example: `//img[@alt='LambdaTest']`